The Pretesting Effect: Why Testing Before Teaching WorksThe Pretesting Effect: Why Testing Before Teaching Works - educational concept illustration

 In controlled laboratory experiments, pretesting consistently produces learning benefits compared to control conditions.
 Richland, Kornell, and Kao's foundational 2009 study found that reading passages accompanied by pretests led to better final test performance than reading alone, even for questions students initially answered incorrectly.

 Subsequent studies have replicated and extended these findings using word pairs, trivia facts, scientific texts, and educational videos.
-The effect appears robust across different materials and test formats.
+The effect appears strong across different materials and test formats.

 Classroom Research